 Ordnance Survey Map: 74

 Explore Ireland’s greatest inland mountain range, the Galtees.
 Stretching over 20km from Mitchelstown to Caher they offer a myriad of hiking options with fantastic views.
-At 919m, Galtymore is Ireland’s only inland Monroe so there’s plenty of climbing in this walk.
+At 919m, Galtymore is Ireland’s only inland Munro so there’s plenty of climbing in this walk.
 One of our favourite hikes is a 5.5hrs one that covers a distance of 13km.
 Starting at the secluded car park at Galty Castle Wood, running along the Attychraan River, up the Black Road and finally summiting at Galtymore.

 Check out our full review of the Galtee Mtns for more information.